HarleyKatz/gene-api-examples/README.md

 ```

 For example, one can replace `<gene>` with `brca2` to obtain information on the BRCA2 gene.
 The code will return a 401 error if the request is unauthorized or `NOT FOUND` for an unrecognized gene.

+A python example using the `requests` library can be found in `example.py`